clm-a/multipage-html-webpack-plugin/README.md

 - Not even one test !
 - Slash after pagesPath is  mandatory
 - Pages have to be in the same or a sub directory of the layout
-- `pages` option may soon also arbitrarily take an array of file paths or a hash (in order to map page to titles or any page-specific options).
+- When a hash is passed to `pages` option, the plugin should be able to set title or any page-specific options.
 - You have to restart the dev server when you add or remove a layout / html partial from the filesystem.
 However, live reloading is working both on assets and html partials / layouts when you are editing them.